home-assistant/developers.home-assistant/docs/external_api_websocket.md

 }
 ```

-This means that the next message from the client should be an auth message:
+This means that the next message from the client should be an auth message.
+You can authorize with either an API password (legacy auth) or an access token.

 ```json
 {